All seals are equal, but some seals are more equal than others.

 As it turns out, the quality of the Brazilian-made seal ended up deteriorating over time.
 A close examination of the seals we were getting by 2020 showed signs that the mold they were being made in was just plumb wore out.
 You could see left over flashing along the parting line on some of them, RIGHT where the sealing is supposed to happen.
 So, it was back to the drawing board.

-Fast forward to 2021 and we now offer three seal options on our site: The remaining, good SABO seals (while supplies last), the common German brands Victor Reinz or Elring seals which are commonly available.
+We now offer three seal options on our site: The remaining, good SABO seals (while supplies last), the German brands Victor Reinz or Elring seals which are commonly available.
 We are in the process of determining which of these latter two seal brands is the best.
 This will take time, over hundreds of engines before we know if one is really any better statistically than the other.
-So far, the jury is still out…
+So far, the jury is still out..

 The other problem of both of these seals being narrower we have figured out.
 They both require great care to get them in straight, every time.
 To do that, a special tool is required.
 To get that, a special and large amount of money used to be required.
 So, we rolled up our sleeves and made an economically-priced tool for the job!